nitad54448/yappari-5-1/README.md

 ### Action ###
 This button can trigger several commands:

-#### Delete points from Nyquist ####
+#### Delete points from graph ####
-You can delete points from datasets visible in the Nyquist plot : just zoom in the region to show only the points you want to delete then select this action command.
-This is irreversible.
+You can delete experimental points from datasets visible in the Nyquist, Zr, Zi or lnR plots: just zoom in the region to show only the points you want to delete then select this action command.
+This is irreversible and it applies to the shown graph.
+Points from calculated or phase angle will not be erased.

 #### Clone the parameters to all ####
 Copy the listed parameters to all datasets.
 Useful for bulk fitting in order to set proper starting point for all the sets.